ibm-cloud-docs/dns-svcs/list-details-perm-nets.md

 * **-i, --instance value** is the instance name or ID.
 If not set, the context instance specified by `ibmcloud dns instance-target INSTANCE` is used.
 * **--output value** specifies the output format.
 Currently, `json` is the only supported format.

-## Listing a permitted network using the API
+## Listing a permitted network with the API
 {: #api-list-perm-nets}
 {: api}